List of Bose home audio products: 901

 The 901 Series was not intended to be used without the included 901 Active Equalizer.
 The speakers had rubber feet to allow them to stand on flat surfaces; optional metal pedestal stands and ceiling mounts were also available.

 It was sold until 2016, when the 901 Series VI was discontinued.

 A review of the 901 by Stereophile magazine in 1979 concluded:

 If we were to judge the 901 in terms of the best sound available, then, we would say that it produces a more realistic semblance of natural ambience than any other speaker system, but we would characterize it as unexceptional in all other respects.
 It is ideal for rock enthusiasts to whom sheer sonic impact is of paramount importance, and for classical listeners who want the next best thing to ambient stereo without the cost and the bother of rear-channel add-ons.
 However, we doubt that the 901 will appeal to perfectionists who have developed a taste for subtleties of detail and timbre.

-In the 1990s, Bose manufactured a "Lifestyle 901" system that integrated two 901 speakers, the 901 Active Equalizer, and a Lifestyle stereo receiver that integrated an A/M-F/M radio tuner and a CD player, as well as a remote control.
+In the 1990s, Bose manufactured a "Lifestyle 901" system that integrated two 901 speakers, the 901 Active Equalizer, and a Lifestyle stereo receiver that integrated an AM-FM radio tuner and a CD player, as well as a remote control.